h44se/sf_guild_helper_discord_bot/README.md

 Mi: Vinux42
 ```

-Each line represents one fight, and as output you get something like
+Each line represents one fight, and as output after you called the command you get something like this:

 ```txt
 Ergebnis: